XXXTentacion Predicted His Own Death In Eerie Livestream Before He Was Shot, Left Fans With Uplifting Message

 — joshy (@joshe) June 18, 2018

-On top of this, before anyone in the stream could mention the artist’s controversial past, he says “Regardless of the negative around my name, regardless of the bad things people say to me, I don’t give a f*** because I know my goal in the end and I know what I want for everyone and I know what my message is.”
+On top of this, before anyone in the stream could mention the artist’s controversial past, he says, “Regardless of the negative around my name, regardless of the bad things people say to me, I don’t give a f*** because I know my goal in the end and I know what I want for everyone and I know what my message is.”

 “Your mind is limitless, you are worth more than you can believe.”